House Buyout Divorce Calculator

 How is a home buyout calculated in a divorce?

-To buy out your ex’s equity, you need to figure out how much they have.
+To buy out your ex’s equity, you must determine how much equity they have.

 Start by getting your home appraised with the help of a professional appraiser.
 This will give you a very accurate estimate of the home’s fair market value that you and your lawyer can use in your calculations.
 An online home value estimate tool can give you a general idea of what your house is worth, but this won't be exact.